Skip to content

 graph = StateGraph(State)

-# Add multiple agent nodes
+# Add supervisor and worker nodes

 graph.add_node("supervisor", supervisor_node)